Chris Cormier: Biography

-Since then he has turned his efforts into working with athletes all over the world, sharing the knowledge and expertise he gained over his 30+ years in the sport, which included competing in over 72 IFBB competitions, with 12 professional wins and first runner-up a record 6 times at the prestigious Arnold Classic.
+Since then he has turned his efforts into working with athletes all over the world, sharing the knowledge and expertise he gained over his 30+ years in the sport, which included competing in over 72 IFBB competitions, with 12 professional wins and first runner-up a record 6 times at the prestigious Arnold Classic (2000-05).
 His website is www.thegrind.guru.

-In 2019, a documentary film called Chris Cormier: I Am the Real Deal, about Chris' life and career will be released.
+In 2019, a documentary film called Chris Cormier: I Am the Real Deal, about Chris' life and career was to be released.

 The below is an incomplete competition history.